-'''

-library(mosaic)

-qplot(smoke, fev, data=FEV) + geom_boxplot()

-qplot(shuffle(smoke), fev, data=FEV) + geom_boxplot()
+qplot(smoke, fev, data=FEV) + geom_boxplot() qplot(shuffle(smoke), fev, data=FEV) + geom_boxplot()

-'''

-We know that by "shuffling" smoking status, we can create single datasets that represent a reality where smoking is not related to any other of the variables, including fev.
+Exercise 3 (10 pts) We know that by "shuffling" smoking status, we can create single datasets that represent a reality where smoking is not related to any other of the variables, including fev.
 But this is a noisy process (remember, data collection is where the randomness happens), and each dataset will look different.
-Use the shuffle() function and the do() syntax from Lecture 7 to run a simulation where you fit a set of regression models from Exercise 1 where smoke has been shuffled.
-Try doing this for different numbers of times.
+Use the shuffle() function and the do() syntax from Lecture 9 to run a simulation in which you fit a set of regression models from Exercise 1 where smoke has been shuffled.
+Try do-ing this for different numbers of times.
 Pick a number of repetitions (N) that is big enough so that when you repeat the experiment the results don't appreciably change, but that runs pretty quickly overall.
+Make a statement about what number you chose and how you arrived at that number.
 Hint: by "results don't change" you could think about plotting the estimates of one of the coefficients.